mstarLabs/mstarLabs/standards/Documentation-Standard.md

 Although technologies interact throughout the environment, each repository has a clearly defined architectural responsibility.

 Documentation should remain focused on that responsibility while referencing related repositories when appropriate.

+Repository ownership and architectural boundaries are defined in the Repository Responsibilities document.
+This section provides only a high-level overview to support documentation consistency.

 ---